themattinthehatt/lightning-pose-2024-nat-methods/README.md

 You will need to select a folder where the data and results are stored, referred to as `data_dir` in this and the following command line calls
 (replace `/path/to/data` with a real path on your machine).
-The following command will download the labeled data and the results, which is approximate 11GB.
+The following command will download the labeled data and the results dataframes, which are together approximately 11GB.
 This will take 10-20 minutes depending on your download speed.
 ```shell
 python scripts/download_data.py --data_dir=/path/to/data